RRZE-HPC/DisCostiC-Sim/README.md

 To read the documentation, point to a web browser at `html/index.html`.

-<a name="suite-of-c---data-structures-and-enumerated-types"></a>
-**Suite of C++ data structures and enumerated types**:thought_balloon:

 * **Single Operation**: accessors for local operations and their individual information at a certain grid point

 Metadata information                  | Description
 --------------------- | -------------
-`bufSize`						| number of bytes (data size) transmitted in the communication operation (no real buffer size for comp, just added for completeness)
+`bufSize`						| Number of bytes (data size) transmitted in the communication operation (no real buffer size for comp, just added for completeness)
-`DepOperations`				| dependencies for blocking routines, i.e., other operations that depend on this current operation `IdepOperations`				| dependencies for non-blocking routines, i.e., other operations that depend on current operation `depCount`					| number of dependencies for this current operation `label`						| index/identifier of this current operation for each rack `target` 						| rank of target/partner (source for recv / dest for send / no real target for comp, just added for completeness)
+`DepOperations`				| Dependencies for blocking routines, i.e., other operations that depend on this current operation `IdepOperations`				| Dependencies for non-blocking routines, i.e., other operations that depend on current operation `depCount`					| Number of dependencies for this current operation `label`						| Index/identifier of this current operation for each rack `target` 						| Rank of target/partner (source for recv / dest for send / no real target for comp, just added for completeness)
-`rank`      					| owning rank of this current operation `tag`							| tag of this current operation	(no real tag for comp, just added for completeness) `node`						| node or proceessing element for this current operation `network`						| type of network for this current operation `time`						|	ending time of this current operation `starttime`					|	starting time of this current operation `type`								| type of this current operation
+`rank`      					| Owning rank of this current operation `tag`							| Tag of this current operation	(no real tag for comp, just added for completeness) `node`						| Node or proceessing element for this current operation `network`						| Type of network for this current operation `time`						|	Ending time of this current operation `starttime`					|	Starting time of this current operation `type`								| Type of this current operation

 ```
-    				enum Operation_t{		| the Operation_t enum defines different opertation types of entities
+    				enum Operation_t{		| Operation_t enum defines different opertation types of entities
-        				SEND = 1,         	| send operation type
+        				SEND = 1,         	| Send operation type
-        				RECV = 2,        	| recv operation type
+        				RECV = 2,        	| Recv operation type
-        				COMP = 3,        	| compuation operation type
+        				COMP = 3,        	| Compuation operation type
-        				MSG = 4,         	| message operation type
+        				MSG = 4         	| Message operation type
     				};

 ```